CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 ## Using MetaboScape and the Feature-Based Molecular Networking

 MetaboScape can be used to process LC-MS/MS Bruker Daltonics data files (.d file).
-The results of MetaboScape can be used to run the FBMN workflow on [GNPS](http://gnps.ucsd.edu).
+After the processing with MetaboScape, the output files can be used to run the Feature-Based Molecular Networking workflow on GNPS [can be accessed here](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) (you need to be logged in GNPS first).

 **Requirements:**
 Install [MetaboScape](https://www.bruker.com/products/mass-spectrometry-and-separations/ms-software/metaboscape/overview.html) (at least version 2.0) and have a valid license.